-- 5 D-4b Identification of Released Materials and Assessment of the Extent of the Emergency - 6 The identification of hazardous wastes or hazardous waste constituents involved in a fire, an - explosion, or a release to the environment is a necessary part of the RCRA Emergency - 8 Coordinator's assessment of an incident, as described in 20.4.1.500 NMAC (incorporating 40 - 9 CFR §264.56(b)).
-Immediately after alarms have been activated and required notifications have - been made, the RCRA Emergency Coordinator shall direct an investigation to determine - pertinent information relevant to the actual or potential threat posed to human health or the - environment.
+- and to follow instructions concerning emergency equipment, shutdown procedures, and - 2 emergency evacuation routes and exits. - 3 D-4b Identification of Released Materials and Assessment of the Extent of the Emergency - 4 The identification of hazardous wastes or hazardous waste constituents involved in a fire, an - 5 explosion, or a release to the environment is a necessary part of the RCRA Emergency - 6 Coordinator's assessment of an incident, as described in 20.4.1.500 NMAC (incorporating 40 - 7 CFR §264.56(b)).
+Immediately after alarms have been activated and required notifications have - been made, the RCRA Emergency Coordinator shall direct an investigation to determine - 9 pertinent information relevant to the actual or potential threat posed to human health or the - environment.
 The information will include the character, exact source, amount, and areal extent - of any released material.
-This may be done by observation or review of facility records or - manifests and, if necessary, by chemical analysis. - The identification of the character and source of released materials at any location is enhanced - because hazardous wastes are stored, managed, or disposed at specified locations throughout - 17 the WIPP facility. - Sources of information available to identify the hazardous wastes involved in a fire, an - explosion, or a release at the WIPP facility include operator/supervisor knowledge of their work - areas, materials used, and work activities underway; the WIPP Waste Information System - (WWIS), which identifies the location within the facility of emplaced TRU mixed waste, including - emplaced derived waste; and waste manifests and other waste characterization information in - the operating record.
-The WWIS also includes information on wastes that are in the waste - handling process.
+This may be done by observation or review of facility records or - manifests and, if necessary, by chemical analysis. - The identification of the character and source of released materials at any location is enhanced - because hazardous wastes are stored, managed, or disposed at specified locations throughout - the WIPP facility.

+- Sources of information available to identify the hazardous wastes involved in a fire, an - explosion, or a release at the WIPP facility include operator/supervisor knowledge of their work - areas, materials used, and work activities underway; the WIPP Waste Information System - (WWIS), which identifies the location within the facility of emplaced TRU mixed waste, including - 20 emplaced derived waste; and waste manifests and other waste characterization information in - the operating record.
+The WWIS also includes information on wastes that are in the waste - 22 handling process.
 Also available are Safety Data Sheets (SDSs) for hazardous materials in the - various user areas throughout the facility, waste acceptance records, and materials inventories - for buildings and operating groups at the WIPP facility.
-Information or data from the derived - waste accumulation areas, the Hazardous Waste Staging Areas, satellite staging areas, and - 28 nonregulated waste accumulation areas are included.
+Information or data from the derived - waste accumulation areas, the Hazardous Waste Staging Areas, satellite staging areas, and - nonregulated waste accumulation areas are included.
 It is anticipated that this information is - sufficient for identifying the nature and extent of the released materials.
-The RCRA Emergency - 30 Coordinator has access to this information when needed. - The waste received at the WIPP facility must meet TSDF-WAC (e.g., no more than one percent - liquid), which minimizes the possibility of waste container degradation and liquid spills.
-Should a - spill or release occur from a container of site-generated hazardous or TRU mixed waste, - following an initial assessment of the event, the RCRA Emergency Coordinator will ensure that - the following actions are immediately taken, consistent with radiological control procedures, in - compliance with 20.4.1.500 NMAC (incorporating 40 CFR §264.52(a) and §264.171): - Assemble the required response equipment, such as protective clothing and gear, heavy equipment, empty drums, overpack drums, hand tools, and absorbent materials - Transfer the released material to a container that is in good condition and patch or overpack the leaking container into another container that is in good condition

-Once the release has been contained, determine the areal extent of the release and proceed with appropriate cleanup action, such as chemical neutralization, vacuuming, or excavation
+The RCRA Emergency - 28 Coordinator has access to this information when needed. - The waste received at the WIPP facility must meet TSDF-WAC (e.g., no more than one percent - 30 liquid), which minimizes the possibility of waste container degradation and liquid spills.
+Should a - spill or release occur from a container of site-generated hazardous or TRU mixed waste, - following an initial assessment of the event, the RCRA Emergency Coordinator will ensure that - the following actions are immediately taken, consistent with radiological control procedures, in - compliance with 20.4.1.500 NMAC (incorporating 40 CFR §264.52(a) and §264.171): - Assemble the required response equipment, such as protective clothing and gear, heavy equipment, empty drums, overpack drums, hand tools, and absorbent materials - Transfer the released material to a container that is in good condition and patch or overpack the leaking container into another container that is in good condition - Once the release has been contained, determine the areal extent of the release and proceed with appropriate cleanup action, such as chemical neutralization, vacuuming, or excavation

-4 D-4c Assessment of the Potential Hazards
+1 D-4c Assessment of the Potential Hazards